Comparisons

 What Defines a Quality Percussion Massager

-Before comparing devices, here's what matters:
+Before comparing devices, here is what actually matters:

-Percussions per minute (PPM): Range matters more than maximum.
-1,750-3,200 PPM covers most applications.
+Percussions per minute (PPM): The usable range matters more than the top number.
+Something like 1,750-3,200 PPM covers most applications, from gentle warm-up to aggressive recovery.

 Best Theragun Alternatives Ranked